lukso-network/docs/docs/tools/lsp-factoryjs/reactive-deployment.md

 # Reactive Deployment

-LSPFactory uses [`rxjs`](https://github.com/ReactiveX/rxjs) to deploy Universal Profiles.
+`lsp-factory.js` uses [RxJS](https://github.com/ReactiveX/rxjs) to deploy Universal Profiles.
 This can be leveraged to achieve reactive deployment of Universal Profiles.

 Use the `reactiveDeploy` function with `subscribe` to listen for deployment events.